pspoerri/flickrmap/README.md

 Flickr Map
 ==========

 A simple Google Maps Flickr Profile viewer.
+It downloads the information via the flickr API from the user defined in the config.

 You can see it "live" on http://map.pascalspoerri.ch